-For nearly a decade as the pioneer WINSTON PREFERRED LODGE®, PRG has been owned and managed by longtime Winston pro staff members and friends, Rance Rathie and Travis Smith.
-PRG offers fly fishing programs out of their lodge in Trevelin as well as in the north and in Rio Pico which are arguably the most sought after in all of Argentina.
-We at Winston have visited all three PRG operations many times over the past several years, have shot many of our catalog and website images there (including some on the website now) and can’t wait to return, fishing new water on each trip.
+Patagonia River Guides has been a Winston Preferred Lodge for over a decade.
+Owned and managed by longtime Winston pro staff members and friends, Rance Rathie and Travis Smith, PRG offers fly fishing programs out of their lodge in Trevelin as well as in the north and in Rio Pico.
+At Winston, we’ve visited these extremely sough after locations many times over the past several years, have shot many of our catalog and website images there (including some on the website now) and can’t wait to return, fishing new water on each trip.
 The accommodations, food and service are exceptional.
 In fact, PRG-Trevelin is one of the few lodges in the world we have visited where we wouldn’t hesitate to bring less experienced anglers or non-fishing companions.
 The area surrounding Trevelin and Esquel boasts over two-dozen rivers and some of the most diverse fishing in all of Patagonia from temperate rainforest in Los Alerces National Park to the arid Patagonia steppe – all intentionally within striking distance of the lodge at Trevelin.
 The area is a fly fisherman’s dream come true.
 The waters, fishing, and scenery are so plentiful that PRG recommends trying their “fish a different river daily” program to make the most of the experience.
 Those who do will enjoy casting dry and wet flies in every kind of water imaginable, catching a variety of strong, wild and large trout.
 The area’s rivers and lakes hold excellent numbers of rainbows, browns, brook trout, and landlocked salmon.
 Each morning, you are literally asked “what would you like to do today?” as you decide between...wade, float, river, lake, dry, wet, large (or very large) trout.
 PRG carries a full assortment of the latest Winston Boron IIIx and Boron III SX rods for you to try, and will recommend which rods you should bring to optimize your experience.
 We found that, though there is a substantial variety of fishing available, a Boron IIIx 6-weight is the ideal all-around rod for PRG – Trevelin.
 However, as you should always bring more than one rod on a trip like this, we would also suggest bringing a Boron IIIx 5-weight as a lighter rod for the smaller area rivers, and, if possible, a Boron III SX 6-weight to handle big flies when it is windy.

-Location: San Martin de los Andes (north of Bariloche), Patagonia, Argentina
+Where: San Martin de los Andes (north of Bariloche), Patagonia, Argentina

 PRG guests also have the option of fishing the renowned San Martin and Junin de los Andes region a few hours north of Bariloche and stay at one of PRG-North’s spectacular authentic and vast Argentine estancias.
 We at Winston recently stayed at the beautiful estancia Huechahue and fished some of Argentina’s most famous trout rivers: the Chemehuin, Malleo, Limay, Aluminé, and the Collón Cura.
 PRG-North has a full collection of the latest Winston Boron IIIx, Boron III LS and Boron III SX rods available for their guests and will recommend which rods you should bring to cover all the available fishing situations.
 Because of the mix of small and large rivers, we suggest you consider bringing a lighter line dry fly rod (e.g., a Boron III LS 4 and/or 5-weight), as well as a Boron IIIx 5 and/or 6-weight which can generate more line speed for when the wind picks up.

-Location: Rio Pico, Patagonia, Argentina
+Where: Rio Pico, Patagonia, Argentina

 A beautiful two hour drive south from Esquel, PRG-Rio Pico is a delight and serious fisherman’s dream.
 The rugged countryside near the Chilean border provides a spectacular backdrop for some of the best fishing in Patagonia.
 A strongly recommended add-on to any PRG trip, we highly doubt you will be disappointed.
 PRG-Rio Pico also has a collection of the latest Winston Boron IIIx and Boron III SX rods available for their guests, and will recommend which rods you should bring to cover all the available fishing situations.
 If you go, we strongly recommend you bring a Boron IIIx 5 and/or 6-weight, as well as a Boron III SX 6-weight as it will make casting large flies into the wind for large trout a dramatically more enjoyable (and rewarding) experience.